 These rules seemed to allow for Icelandic citizens to own Bitcoin and for the mining of Bitcoin in Iceland.
 What they're designed to do, however, is to stop the capital flight of funds out of the country in the form of Bitcoin.
-This essentially means that bitcoin is not a currency according to Icelandic law.
+This essentially means that by Icelandic law, Bitcoin is not a currency.

-Now, fast-forward to recent times (and a new and Icelandic financial crisis).
+Now, fast-forward to recent times (and a new Icelandic financial crisis).

 In early April of 2016, millions of documents were leaked from a Panamanian law firm that detailed how the rich and powerful hid their assets from taxes and public scrutiny.
-These documents, now called the Panama Papers, revealed the names of world leaders, including Russia's Putin and UK’s David Cameron, on these accounts.
-Neither of these leaders stepped down, but the first leader to step down due to their name being revealed in these documents was Iceland’s prime minister.
+These documents, now called the Panama Papers, revealed the names of world leaders who held these accounts.
+They included Russia's Vladimir Putin and the UK’s David Cameron.
+Neither stepped down.
+The first leader who did step down due to their name being revealed in these documents was Iceland’s prime minister.

 Iceland is a beautiful country, but perhaps its most beautiful aspect is its people.
 The sight of such a large amount of residents gathering peacefully (with no pepper spray incidents) to protest issues of financial manipulation, fraud, and deceit from its leaders is just another example of how the Icelandic people are actively, and peacefully, addressing change in their country.

 As this country continues to struggle with its latest crisis and new prime minister, it will be interesting to see the changes that potentially take place there.
 When you look at the recent failures of the financial status quo and the growing interest in movements like the Pirate Party, it seems that the country could be ripe for evaluating the implementation of a digital currency structure,

 This possibility hasn’t been lost on those within Iceland.
 In 2014, the cryptocurrency Auroracoin was launched within Iceland as an alternative to Bitcoin and the Icelandic krona.
 Auroracoin was created as an alternative cryptocurrency to address the government restrictions of capital flight outside of the country and the prohibition of the foreign exchange of bitcoin from the country.